Acoustic Cloak

 Pressure Acoustics Model

 To describe the propagation of harmonic sound waves, the Helmholtz partial differential equation (PDE) is used.
-Since an infinitely extended domain is needed the Helmholtz equation is transformed with a perfectly matched layer (PML).
+Since an infinitely extended domain is needed, the Helmholtz equation is transformed with a perfectly matched layer (PML).
 The derivation and the theoretical background of the perfectly matched layer (PML) can be found in the acoustics frequency domain tutorial.
 The transformation of the Helmholtz equation with the perfectly matched layer results in the following equation:

-Here and are the absorbing coefficients of the PML, and two auxiliary parameters and are introduced to control the PML attenuation in each dimension.
+Here, and are the absorbing coefficients of the PML, and two auxiliary parameters, and , are introduced to control the PML attenuation in each dimension.

 Domain

-In the geometric model a rigid cylinder with the radius is surrounded by layers of acoustic cloaking materials up until an outer radius .
+In the geometric model, a rigid cylinder with the radius is surrounded by layers of acoustic cloaking materials up until an outer radius .
 A time-harmonic sound wave is set to enter the domain from the left as a probe signal.
-To build an infinitely extended domain in both and directions, the computational domain is extended to include a PML region, which absorbs the outgoing/scattering wave.
+To build an infinitely extended domain in both the and directions, the computational domain is extended to include a PML region, which absorbs the outgoing/scattering wave.

-Due to the symmetry along the axis of the geometry it is efficient to construct the simulation domain with only the upper half of the cylinder.
+Due to the symmetry along the axis of the geometry, it is efficient to construct the simulation domain with only the upper half of the cylinder.
 The cylinder wall boundary and the symmetric boundary are symbolized as and , respectively. denotes the inlet boundary.

 Mesh Generation